rohanrajpal/blog/_posts/2020-06-18-competitive-programming.md

 Aim: Develop a counter which

 - Resets after k elements
-- Counter should be unaffected by 0
+- The counter should be unaffected by 0
 - It should increment by 1 if it sees one

 ```c++